Bladenoodle/C4-AI/Documentations/Testing Ducoment.md

 poetry run python main.py
 ```
 After which user can test it by playing agaist it or watching two AI play.

+More instructions on how to run the testings in [user instructions](https://github.com/Bladenoodle/C4-AI/blob/main/Documentations/User%20Instructions.md).